thehowl/OsuLevelCalculator/README.md

 Things to do
 ------------

-* FIX/ADD: Make the CSS even better
+* FIX/ADD: Make the CSS even better - And add a footer's CSS
 * ADD: Make a more complex code that calculates the points that you have to get to reach the next level
 * ADD: Integrate the website with some of the Osu!
 API to integrate the website with the user account
 * ADD: Put some footer